7-Day Dinner Plan: Cook Once, Eat Twice

 Thursday: Chipotle Ranch Chicken Casserole

 Chipotle Ranch Chicken Casserole: Simplify weeknight dinnertime by transforming leftover slow-cooked chicken (from the Slow-Cooked Ranch Chicken & Vegetables recipe on Tuesday) into an easy, cheesy casserole.
 Serve with a mixed green salad with Creamy-Cilantro Avocado Dressing.

 Meal-Prep Notes: You'll use the Creamy-Cilantro Avocado Dressing again for dinner on Saturday.
 There will be plenty of dressing left over, so plan to use it up on lunch salads this week.

 Quick Shrimp Fried Rice: Skip the takeout and make this lightened-up, veggie-packed 30-minute fried-rice recipe instead.
 Use up any leftovers from the brown rice that you made on Sunday.

-Southwestern Salad with Black Beans and Creamy Cilantro-Avocado Dressing: If you already made the Creamy Cilantro-Avocado Dressing for Thursday's meal, you can ignore the first eight ingredients in the salad recipe (as those are for the dressing).
-Toss the tangy, creamy cilantro-avocado dressing with crisp romaine lettuce, grape tomatoes and black beans for a flavorful, fresh dinner salad (that also makes a great leftover lunch for the next day).
+Southwestern Salad with Black Beans and Creamy Cilantro-Avocado Dressing: If you already made the Creamy Cilantro-Avocado Dressing for Thursday's meal, you can ignore the first eight ingredients in the salad recipe; those are for the dressing.
+Toss the tangy, creamy cilantro-avocado dressing with crisp romaine lettuce, grape tomatoes and black beans.
+It makes a flavorful, fresh dinner salad (it's also an easy recipe for lunch the next day).
 If desired, top the salad with crumbled tortilla chips for added crunch.